pranayvb/mac-address-changer-script/README.md

 # mac-address-changer-script
-it changes the mac address in kali linux
+it changes the mac address in kali linux.

 USAGE :